cork oak

 Bromeliads

-... however, until the maximum convenient pot size has been reached.
-Some epiphytic bromeliads, such as the gray-scaled Tillandsia, grow poorly if planted in a conventional potting mixture.
+... a conventional potting mixture.
 They grow best in a medium such as tree-fern bark, cork-oak bark, or on a tree-fern slab, or pieces of wood.
-To mount a plant on one of these materials, wrap the ...
+To mount a plant ...

 edis.ifas.ufl.edu